KrisAirdancer/KrisAirdancer/README.md

 - 🌳 I’m currently learning Java and Data Science in Python
 - ✉️ You can reach me on 🔗 [LinkedIn](www.linkedin.com/in/chris-s-marston), my website 🍜 [Golden Ramen Bowl](https://goldenramenbowl.com/), or 🦜 [Twitter](https://twitter.com/KrisAirdancer)

-- Currently participating 🥇 #100DaysOfCode and 📊 #66DaysOfData - You can check my progress on 🦜 [Twitter](https://twitter.com/KrisAirdancer)
+- Currently participating 🥇 #100DaysOfCode - You can check my progress on 🦜 [Twitter](https://twitter.com/KrisAirdancer)

 ---